scraggo/comparing-javascript-test-runners/comparing-javascript-frameworks.md

 - One default for finding tests (above)
 - Configure in package.json or an override file
 - Many, many CLI options
-- external libraries for assertions, coverage reporting, snapshot tests, mocking modules and libraries (everything)
 - Good documentation (slightly opaque and a lot to read through), lots of tutorials and examples (in and out of Mocha's docs)
+- Assertions, coverage reporting, snapshot tests, mocking modules and libraries (everything) must be imported from elsewhere

 mocha-parallel-tests - 4th place